Get insider access

 7.7 Landscape Photography

 The Sony a6000 is good for landscape photography.
 It's very portable, making it easy to take on hikes or to remote shooting locations.
-It also has a decent battery life, but you're likely to need a spare battery for longer shooting days.
-Image quality is nice overall.
-However, while it has good usable dynamic range, RAW files don't fare too well when making extensive exposure adjustments, which can introduce noise and digital artifacts.
+It also has a decent battery life, but you'll likely need an extra battery for longer shooting days.
+Image quality is nice overall, but while it has good usable dynamic range, RAW files don't fare too well when making extensive exposure adjustments, which can introduce noise and digital artifacts.
 This is especially true at high ISOs, where its noise handling is just okay, meaning the camera isn't as well-suited to capturing landscapes at night or in low light.

 Pros